interactivetech/HPE-Nvidia-Vista-3D/docs/DEVELOPMENT_ENVIRONMENTS.md

 ## Unified Environment

 - **Single Environment**: All dependencies (frontend and backend) in one virtual environment
-- **Complete Platform**: Includes both Streamlit frontend and MONAI backend capabilities
+- **Complete Platform**: Includes both Streamlit frontend and PyTorch backend capabilities
 - **Simplified Management**: One environment to manage all development needs

 ## Quick Setup